← Back to Stories

 Key details reported by multiple sources:

-• Marie-Louise Eta (34) will be the first woman to coach a men's team in a competitive fixture in Europe's top five leagues (Bundesliga, Premier League, La Liga, Serie A, Ligue 1).
+• Marie-Louise Eta (34) will become the first woman to coach a men's team in Europe's top five leagues (Bundesliga, Premier League, La Liga, Serie A, Ligue 1) when she leads Union Berlin on 2026-04-20.

-• Eta was appointed interim head coach after Steffen Baumgart was sacked following a 3-1 loss to Heidenheim.
+• Eta was appointed interim head coach of Union Berlin after Steffen Baumgart was sacked following a 3-1 loss to Heidenheim on 2026-04-13.

-• Eta previously served as the first female assistant coach of a men's Bundesliga team (Union Berlin) in 2024, and currently coaches Union’s under-19 men’s team.
+• Eta previously served as Union Berlin’s first female assistant coach in Bundesliga history (2024) and currently coaches their U19 team.

-• Eta is set to become head coach of Union Berlin’s women’s team next season, regardless of her interim role’s outcome.
+• Eta is set to take over as head coach of Union Berlin’s women’s team next season, though there is speculation she could remain with the men’s team if successful.

 Points of Difference